Amcor

-Amcor plc is a global packaging company.
+Amcor plc is an Australian-founded Jersey-domiciled global packaging company based in Switzerland.
 It develops and produces flexible packaging, rigid containers, specialty cartons, closures and services for food, beverage, pharmaceutical, medical-device, home and personal-care, and other products.

-The company originated in paper milling businesses established in and around Melbourne, Australia, during the 1860s.
-These were consolidated as the Australian Paper Mills Company Pty Ltd, in 1896.
+The company originated in paper milling businesses established in and around Melbourne, Australia, during the 1860s which were consolidated as the Australian Paper Mills Company Pty.
+Ltd., in 1896.